Is it true that rear passengers caught not wearing a seat belt on the PLUS North-South Expressway will receive a RM300 fine?

-This is the viral message that has been circulating on SMS, WhatsApp and Facebook since early January 2021, but keeps getting reposted every holiday season.
+These viral messages have been circulating on SMS, WhatsApp and Facebook since early January 2021, but keep getting reposted every holiday season.

 The Truth : There Is No RM300 Seat Belt Fine

-The truth is there is no RM300 fine for rear passengers who did not wear a seat belt.
+The truth is there is no RM300 fine for rear passengers who are caught not wearing a seat belt.

 Fact #1 : JSPT Refuted RM300 Seat Belt Fine Claim